microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 # Other possibilities: powershell, winget, install-vs-extension
 ```

-As you can see it's composed only of tasks that will be executed at the creation of the Dev Box.
-Those tasks are not available by default, you need to enable them at the project level.
+As you can see, it's composed only of tasks that will be executed at the creation of the Dev Box.
+Those tasks are not available by default in your DevBox, you need to enable them at the project level.

 You can control the different tasks that can be executed on the Dev Box by adding or not their definitions in a catalog.